Weltraumschaf/commons/commons-testing/src/site/markdown/index.md

 code.  `DelayedRepeater` abstracts  this "sleeping  loop"  away for  you and  is tested.

-The basic  idea is: You  make your  arangement and acting  of your test  code as uasual, but the assertion as a callback of the `DelayedRepeater`.
+The basic  idea is: You make  your arrangement and  acting of your test  code as usual, but the assertion as a callback of the `DelayedRepeater`.

 Example with `Runnable` as callback: